borntofrappe/game-development/06 The Legend of Zelda/Spritesheet/README.md

 ```

 The first three modes are separated horizontally by `16` pixels, but all share the same surface of `16x32`.
 The last mode, however, covers an area of `32x32`.
 This means that ultimately, and in order to avoid a shift in the position of the sprite, the render function needs to compensate the different width.

+## Room

+Considering `tilesheet.png`, the `GenerateQuads` function is able to divvy up the larger texture in quads of `16x16` size.
+This is more immediate than the previous demos, but additional work is required to actually draw the room in `main.lua`.
+This is because specific quads are positioned in a specific configuration.

+`ROOM_IDS` is initialized as a reference table, describing the number of particular tiles.
+The `newRoom` function proceeds to then create a two-dimensional table consisting of the room's corner, sides and terrain.
+Please note that these are nested one level in the table to accommodate for the doors, which themselves occupy an area of `2x2` each.
+A tile, labeled "empty" is used in the edges to compensate for this offset.

+## Others

+The game makes use of two additional quads, for the hearts and switch.
+Their structure is however exceedingly straightforward, as the frames are laid horizontally in rectangles of `16x16` and `16x18` respectively.